RomanBelokurov/mavlink2websocket/README.md

 # mavlink2websocket
-Service for streaming MavLink telemetry through a websocket based backend service.
+Service for streaming MavLink telemetry via websocket based backend service.
 Two way ommunication with callbacks.
 Feel free to fork and modify as you wish.

 mavlink2websocket is a tiny RPi service writen in C++.

-This project is a Mavlink client to web based GCS(in development), but feel free to use and modify it in your applications.

 Please make sure that all necessary libraries are installed before running.